 TG: What changed that made it possible for you to pass on that seventh time?
 I seem to recall that living in Hawaii for several years and experiencing allergies was an issue.

 After my first reset I passed service and theory again the following year before finally managing to get out of Hawaii.
-I sat the Master’s about three weeks later and I didn’t pass the tasting again but I noticed a huge difference--I could smell again.
+I sat the Master’s about three weeks later and I didn’t pass the tasting again, but I noticed a huge difference--I could smell again.
 But I didn’t have the grid or structure down.
-So over the course of the next year I really worked on the grid and reattaching markers to descriptors because I had such a huge problem with not being able to smell.
-I literally had to re-associate smells which was really
+Over the course of the next year, I really worked on the grid and reattaching markers to descriptors because I had such a huge problem with not being able to smell.
+I literally had to re-associate smells which was really strange.

 TG: How did you do that?